GlennZhang/nvidia-prometheus-stats/README.md

 # nvidia-prometheus-stats

-Scrapes Memory and GPU utilization metrics using NVML and exposes them to Prometheus through a simple HTTP server and/or a push gateway.
+Want to scrape Memory & GPU utilization metrics using NVML & exposes them to Prometheus through a simple HTTP server and/or a push gateway- All in a Docker container????
+Then you have come to the right place.

-Binaries are build with `pyinstaller`.

-Detail Steps:
+# Pre-requisite

+- Install NVIDIA-DOCKER
+- A System with GPGPU Card.

+<h1>Detail Steps:</h1>

 # Building up Prometheus Container: